franck-paul/a11yConfig/README.md

 Dotclear 2 plugin which embed the [Access42 AccessConfig tool](https://accessconfig.a11y.fr/)

-This tool, which propose some settings to enforce web page readability, is activable for the blog **and/or** the Dotclear administration (user prefs).
+This tool, which propose some settings to enforce web page readability, is activable for the blog **and/or** the Dotclear backend (user prefs).

 The currently proposed settings are: